 Make sure you are informed.

-- The CDC has many great resources that can be shared around the office as well.
+- Relying on trusted, credible sources is important for you, and your workforce.
+The CDC has many great resources that can be shared with employees.

 COVID-19 Fast Facts